What TV technology is best? Which is the best LCD TV? Which screen size is best for your living room? What's the difference between LCD and LED TVs?

 Offering the pinnacle of performance, this is where it gets serious

+There was a time when plasma screens reigned supreme in the 46-inch TV market.
+But in much the same way as a meteor strike killed off the dinosaurs, the second coming of the LCD TV is the invasive species that has done for plasma.
+We're still huge advocates of plasma on TechRadar, don't get us wrong, but the tech is dying out at this size.
+Old-school CCFL tech has been replaced by LED backlight scanning and technical wizardry to make LCD tech viable in large sizes.
 So the majority of TVs in this size bracket are now from the LED side of the wall, and that's not necessarily a bad thing.
 LED TVs these days are brighter than plasmas, they're thinner and there's a lot more variety on show.
-So here's our selection of the best 46-inch (and the odd 47-inch too) TVs for your perusal.
-10 best 46 and 47-inch TVs
+So here's our selection of the best 46-inch, 47-inch and now also 48-inch TVs for your perusal..
+10 best 46, 47 and 48-inch TVs

 Where the home cinema experience begins